deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/USAGE.md

 ---
-title: "Сloud provider — OpenStack: usage"
+title: "Cloud provider — OpenStack: usage"
 ---

 ## An example of the configuration